ArtiomSu/ManaBall-Trackball/README.md

 ## License

-This project is open source under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

+**This means**:
+- ✅ You can use, modify, and share this design
+- ✅ You must share any modifications under the same license
+- ✅ You must give appropriate credit
+- ❌ You cannot use this commercially without permission

+See [LICENSE](LICENSE) for the full license text.

 ---